* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Preheat the oven to 350°F (180°C).

-I tend to stack no more than 3-4 slices of meat together to keep the heating times down and ensure the middle slices don’t struggle to get warm.
+I recommend stacking no more than 3-4 slices of meat together to keep the heating time down and ensure the middle slices don’t struggle to get warm.
+You can always make multiple parcels if you need.

 Reheating corned beef in a water bath